 The Performing Arts carry a high profile at St Michael’s, welcomed and respected by governors, staff, parents and pupils as fundamental to ‘whole’ education where spiritual growth and the nurturing of feeling are essential to enabling young people to experience ‘life in all its fullness’, able to cope with, and respond positively to, their role in today’s society.

-The Drama Department at Saint Michael’s additionally offers lots of opportunities for pupils who enjoy drama and wish to extend their skills.
+The Drama Department at St Michael’s additionally offers many opportunities for pupils who enjoy drama and wish to extend their skills.

 The Drama club’s skills are frequently called upon to support school worships through readings and dramatic performances.
-We also collaborate with other members of the performing arts team to produce highly acclaimed work for the Shakespeare for school festival, and for the biannual school musical.
+We also collaborate with other members of the performing arts team to produce highly acclaimed work for the Shakespeare for School Festival, and for the biennial school musical.

 We warmly welcome anyone who wishes to get involved and get creative, and if that is you we really look forward to seeing you soon.